Skip to content

 Method 2: Using self-contained libraries

-In this method, all the runtime dependencies are installed into the WSO2 Identity Server folder, providing isolation from the system environment for post-quantum TLS operation and ensuring maximum compatibility across different systems and configurations.
+This method installs all dependencies into the WSO2 Identity Server directory, ensuring isolation from the system environment and highest compatibility across different systems and configurations.

 Build dependencies

-Install the other required build dependencies using the command for your relevant Linux distribution.
+Install the required build dependencies using the command for your relevant Linux distribution.

 In Debian-based Linux: